schoero/swissqrbill/README.md

 ## Quick start

-It is fairly easy to create a simple QR bill.
-All we have to do is to create a new `SwissQRBill.PDF` instance and pass our data as the first parameter and our output path as a second parameter.
+It's quite easy to create a simple QR bill.
+All we have to do is create a new 'SwissQRBill.PDF' instance and pass our data as first parameter and our output path as second parameter.

 ```js
 const SwissQRBill = require("swissqrbill");